 Sustainable Food & Environmental Systems Program

 The SFESP is an excellent fit for undergraduate students of agricultural sciences, environmental studies, nutritional sciences, economics, business administration, sociology, and history, as well as anyone generally interested in food and sustainability studies.
 The program invites students to explore the sustainability dimensions of how food is produced, transformed, distributed, prepared, and consumed in Italy.
 Students learn directly from Italian farmers and producers, sales and marketing professionals, and world-class chefs.
-Field experiences and tours of the countryside range from one to four days, including:

 The Summer Program consists of a variety of elective courses (three credits each) selected from our General Studies Program.
 While students are not required to study Italian language, they spend an intensive six-week period exploring the other class options available, all of which are recognized for their highly qualified professors and challenging academic content.
 For a complete list of summer courses, click here.